qwerfd2/Groove_Coaster_2_Server/README.md

 ## Introduction

 This project is for game preservation purposes only.
 Creative liberty and conveniences have been taken when it comes to specific implementation.
 The goal is not to ensure 1:1 behavior, but to guarrantee the minimum viability of playing this game.
-It is provided as-is, per the MIT license.
+It is provided as-is, per the GPLv2 license.

+It has been rewritten multiple times to ~~nuke my poor code~~ optimize and improve.
+The latest iteration is 7003, which is experimental.
+Improvements were made but the data structure are different than the previous versions.
+If you are running 7002 or prior, please wait until the guide of migration is published.

 You shall bare all the responsibility for any potential consequences as a result of running this server.
 If you do not agree to these requirements, you are not allowed to replicate or run this program.

-~~It is designed as a **local** server, as Flask face issues with high concurrency.
-There is an optimized, `async` server, but the code is not open source.
-Only vetted server owners that will not violate the license terms will be given access.
-Contact the repo owner for more information.~~

-The async server is now open source under the GPLv2 license.
-It has superceded the old server in terms of functionality and performance.

 Inspiration: [Lost-MSth/Arcaea-server](https://github.com/Lost-MSth/Arcaea-server)